smarthomeNG/plugins/webservices/README.md

 The Hash for the password can be generated via the Backend plugin!
 If user and password are left empty, none are set.
 This may be e.g. suitable in case a reverse proxy is used.

 The webservice plugin is one functionality that builds upon the service layer configured in module.yaml, but there may be more in the future.
-It currently does not utilize a configured service user and password.
-Hence, access is only possible without credentials.
 ```yaml
     servicesport: 8384
     service_user: serviceuser